Last Updated on

 In property photography, the main subjects are static and under the photographer’s control to varying extents.
 This means that unlike in motion picture photography, you don’t need fancy equipment to shoot real estate photos.

-You only need two main hardware items; a wide-angle lens and a solid tripod.
+You only need three tools; a camera, a wide-angle lens, and a solid tripod.

 When it comes to camera settings, lighting should be your first priority.
 For a start, invest in a flash that connects to your camera, as it allows you to assume different spots and angles without hassle.
 To achieve maximum control of the flash, set it to manual, and start at the lowest power (1/16th), then adjust as you see fit.